-Laura has been a Staff Research Associate I with the University of California since 2015 at the Marine Pollution Studies Laboratory – Granite Canyon.
+Laura has been a Staff Research Associate II with the University of California since 2015.
 She assists with the culture of marine and freshwater toxicity test organisms, receiving, processing, and organizing environmental samples (aquatic and sediment) for the application of acute and chronic toxicity tests, and calibrating, operating, and maintaining analytical equipment.
-Laura also contributes to planning the logistics and carrying out seasonal, statewide field collections of watershed sediment samples for the Stream Pollution Trends (SPoT) Monitoring Program under SWAMP.
+Laura also contributes to planning the logistics and carrying out seasonal, statewide field collections of watershed sediment samples for the Stream Pollution Trends (SPoT) Monitoring Program.
 Additionally, she performs data management and quality control, as well as GIS mapping projects.

 Previous research experience includes conducting salmonid spawning surveys and quantitative habitat assessments in Northern California, assisting with determining the effects of various experimental diets on red drum fish under laboratory conditions designed to mimic seasonal fish hatchery settings, and aiding with population assessments of the Comal Springs riffle beetle within the Edwards Aquifer system of Central Texas.
 Laura also spent several years teaching outdoor-based marine science programs on the Texas Gulf Coast, Catalina Island, and the Maine Coast.

 Through her graduate research, Laura assessed pharmaceutical, pesticide, and herbicide occurrences in groundwater within the vicinity of a future large-scale housing development and associated golf course.
 She also monitored stormwater runoff within a drainage basin of the study site.
 Laura enjoys merging this knowledge of aquatic pollution with her marine biology background to aid in the preservation of freshwater, estuarine, and marine environments on the West Coast.